 Closeout the day in prayer for 10 minutes with your household.
 Consider reading a passage of Scripture and praying with your family.
 Let this be a time to draw close to God and to each other in order to lean on Him and not our own understanding.

-Click here for Midday 20, Monday, June 1
+Click here for Midday 20, Monday, August 10

 HHBC Prayer Calendar

-Click Here to download a printable calendar for the Week of August 10.
+Click here to download a printable calendar for the Week of August 10.